RobertDWhite/WhiteMatterTech/content/posts/congress-trades/index.md

 **Be a polite scraper.** The Senate job throttles two seconds between requests and stops as soon as it recognizes a filing.
 The House job uses conditional GETs and does nothing on a 304.
 These are public records and the servers are public infrastructure, and a homelab project has no business hammering either.

-**Approximate data must be labeled approximate.** Net worth comes from bracketed ranges.
-OCR output has an error rate.
-Ticker normalization is a guess.
-Every one of those is presented as what it is.
-A project like this fails by producing confident, wrong precision rather than by crashing.
+**Approximate data must retain its qualification.** Net worth derives from bracketed ranges; OCR output carries an error rate; and ticker normalization remains an inference.
+Each result is presented in those terms.
+A project of this kind fails when it produces confident but unwarranted precision, not when it visibly stops.

 **Say plainly what the thing is for.** Publishing a dashboard that backtests follow-the-politician strategies invites people to read it as a strategy, and a disclaimer buried at the bottom does not undo that.
 Put it up front, in the application as well as the write-up, and state the specific reasons the output is not actionable rather than relying on boilerplate.
 The 45-day disclosure lag is the single most important one, and it is a fact about the data rather than a legal hedge.

-**Anything scraped is untrusted input.** Filing text, article text, and social sentiment all flow into an LLM summarization step.
-None of it is trusted, and the summarization step has no tools and no ability to act.
+**All scraped material is untrusted input.** Filing text, article text, and social sentiment flow into an LLM summarization step.
+None is trusted, and the summarization step has no tools or capacity for external action.

 --------------------------------------------------------
 # Wrapping Up

-The engineering that took the time was accepting that the input is a pile of scanned PDFs from two incompatible systems, then building the reconciliation and labeling that let you use the output honestly anyway.
+The principal engineering task was accepting the character of the input—scanned PDFs from two incompatible systems—and then building the reconciliation and qualification required to use the resulting output honestly.

-Eighteen CronJobs sounds like a lot until you notice that fifteen of them are cheap and idempotent, and the three that are not run once a week.
+Seventeen CronJobs may appear excessive until their respective cadences are examined: most are inexpensive and idempotent, while the more substantial jobs run at intervals appropriate to their data sources.

-> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub PR](https://github.com/RobertDWhite/WhiteMatterTech/pulls) to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+Questions or corrections are welcome.
+Start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a pull request](https://github.com/RobertDWhite/WhiteMatterTech/pulls), or email me at [robert@whitematter.tech](mailto:robert@whitematter.tech).

->
-> Thanks for reading!
->
-> Robert
+Robert